-Academies are publicly funded independent schools, and must abide by relevant sections of the Education (Independent School Standards) (England) Regulations 2014 here
+Academies are publicly funded independent schools, and must abide by relevant sections of the Education (Independent School Standards) (England) Regulations 2014.

-- 1. This document should also be read alongside: - 2.
-The Academies Trust Handbook here - 3.
-DfE Governance Handbook here - 4.
-DfE Competency Framework for Governance here - 5.
-Diverse Academies Governance Handbook which can be found on Sharepoint - 6.
-Diverse Academies Terms of Reference for Committees at all levels (below)
+This document should also be read alongside:

+- 1. The Academies Trust Handbook

+- 2. DfE Governance Handbook

+- 3. DfE Competency Framework for Governance

+- 4. Diverse Academies governance handbook which can be found on Sharepoint

+- 5. Diverse Academies Terms of Reference for Committees at all levels (below)

-- 7. Levels of Authority upon request - 8.
-DfE Guidance issued October 2020 on Academy Governance Role Descriptors
+- 6. Levels of Authority upon request

+- 7. DfE Guidance issued October 2020 on Academy Governance Role Descriptors